JustBobinAround/lisa/README.md

 ### Change Log

+- **2024-08-17 14:12**: Since I now have a rough idea of how I want the language, I'm going to start rewriting for llvm before things get out of hand.
 - **2024-08-16 21:00**: Added to type checking system.
 I think I need to change `as` and `pass_to` function calls to keywords so that users can overload their operation.
 - **2024-08-10 23:32**: Finished most of parser.
 Will be starting intermediate